jtamames/SqueezeMeta/docs/source/new_binners.rst

 .. code-block:: perl

-  %assemblers = ("megahit","assembly_megahit.pl","spades", "assembly_spades.pl","canu","assembly_canu.pl","flye", "assembly_flye.pl",”idba”,”assembly_idba.pl”);
+  %assemblers = ("megahit","assembly_megahit.pl","spades", "assembly_spades.pl","canu","assembly_canu.pl","flye", "assembly_flye.pl","idba","assembly_idba.pl");

 Save it, and you are done.
 Now you can run a SqueezeMeta project using your new “idba” assembler: